 Exotic Shorthair have the same flat face, sweet, large, round eyes, and fat cheeks as the Persian cat.
 However, what makes them distinct is that they have a short, thick coat instead of a long flowing one.

 Exotic Shorthairs have the same pansy-like sweet face and short nose together with their big eyes and the same short square body, which gives them a cuddly bear-like look.
 These loving cats have the Persian's calm manners but are bubblier and more curious, thanks to their shorthaired ancestry.

 All in all, the Exotic Shorthair is an ideal breed for those who are searching for a sweet, quiet, loyal and peaceful feline companion.
 They are laid back, and it appears that nothing bothers them.
 Moreover, they are very affectionate as they quietly ask for your attention and affection by sitting in front of you with their irresistible look, staring straight into your eyes.

 They love jumping into their human’s lap and will snuggle or nuzzle your face with their wet nose.
 Some Exotic Shorthairs even sit on your shoulder or hug you when you pet them.
 You will often see them lounging or napping in cool places like on a tiled floor or bricks

-Exotic Shorthairs are ideal for anyone’s home.
-These cats give their human companion their privacy and not needy or demanding.
-For some fun interaction, Exotic Shorthairs are playful.
+Exotic Shorthairs are ideal for most types of homes.
+These cats give their human companion their privacy and are not needy or demanding.
+Exotic Shorthairs are also playful and love interaction.
 They will leap until tired just to catch a toy on a stick.
-They are also smart to figure out how to get their toys atop a bookcase or on shelves where it was placed when their human companion left it.
+They are also smart enough to figure out how to get things from high spaces like bookcases and shelves.